August 3, 2021

 While seasonal ingredients clearly have a place in Tuscan cooking — which travelers can discover during a Tuscan cooking vacation — they’re also often an accompaniment to the main course, which can range from beef (such as the famous Florentine steak) to other roasted meats, often cooked over an open fire.
 And no matter what the time of year, you know you can find a great rustic dish featuring meat.
 Although chicken livers are quite popular in the region too (give it a try — it has a wonderful rich flavor!)

-Learn more about traditional Tuscan cooking with a culinary vacation to Italy.
+Learn more about traditional Tuscan dishes with a culinary vacation to Italy.
 All of our trips feature hands-on cooking classes and recipes that you can bring home to make for your family and friends.

 By Liz Hall